DavidHamlin/csci-440-fall2020-private/README.md

 This is the base upstream repository for CSCI 440.
 It contains homeworks as well as the class project information.

-See the DemoVideo for a walkthrough of the completed web app.
+See the DemoScript for a walkthrough of the completed web app.

 ## Project: Chinook Web App